 Last Saturday Ireland celebrated Bloomsday, a day that stands out each year because of the many faces , foreign residents and visitors alike give it.

-I’ve always admired Irish authors; they seem to have a fantastic sense of imagination and they have the gift of putting this into words, much like the Greeks did with their myths.
-My love for them is old, very old and combined with my love for literature and books; Bloomsday 2012 in the National Library of Ireland was going to be big.
+I’ve always admired Irish authors; they seem to have a wonderful sense of imagination, and they have the gift of putting this into words, much like the Greeks did with their myths.
+My love for them is old, ancient and combined with my love for literature and books; Bloomsday 2012 in the National Library of Ireland was going to be big.

 The way Mr. Norris talked about James Joyce was beyond good, and I had a smile on my face from the first minute he started reciting Gas from a Burner until the very last second of who and what Joyce was.
 How I wished Mr. Norris was one of my literature lecturers; I would hang on every word he says while enjoying the art of the written word.

 There’s something heavenly about authors, and something even better about those able to perform those words.
 William Butler Yeats once said “Come Fairies, take me out of this dull world, for I would ride with you upon the wind and dance upon the mountains like a flame!”
 Somehow, his Faeries are those words, ‘the flame’ my love for Irish authors.
 David Norris brought me right back to when I finished collecting poems and writing them down in my poetry books: the day I moved to Ireland, now nine years and eight months ago.